Official Goodreads page

 French, Czech, Spanish and Japanese editions.

 Daniel Torday is the author of the novel The Last Flight of Poxl West, a New York Times Book Review Editor's Choice, and an International Dublin Literary Award nominee.
 Torday's work has appeared in The New York Times, NPR, The Paris Review Daily and Tin House, and has been honored in both the Best American Short Stories and Best American Essays series.
 A two-time National Jewish Book Awardee and winner the 2017 Sami Rohr Choice Prize, he is Director of Creative Writing at Bryn Mawr College.
-His second novel, Boomer1, is due out from St. Martin's Press in September 2018.
+His second novel, Boomer1, is out now from St. Martin's Press.

 “In this inventive, hilarious, and audacious book, Daniel Torday elucidates the deep ironies and ambivalences embedded in how we live now.
 His ability to play with various cultural cross currents (from smug foodie culture to dark web chat rooms to macroeconomics to bluegrass) is truly impressive and captivating.
 Torday carefully traces out the complex origins of his characters’ ideologies.
 He shows us their blind spots and vanities even as he makes the intricate case for their arguments.
 And always he reveals their very human longing for an identity and a place in the world.”